piguycs/godwit-sdk/README.md

 ## Getting started
 This project uses C++17 along with Meson to compile everything.

+If you just want to check out the example game, you can fetch the latest build artifact from: https://nightly.link/piguycs/godwit-sdk/workflows/build/ecs?preview

 ### Dependencies
 This project depends on `raylib`.
 The dependency is vendored using [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 You do not need to have it installed locally for this project to compile.